 10.1 The walking and cycling programme delivers a number of environmental benefits.
-This is largely associated with the improving of air quality and reducing CO2 emissions by facilitating use of sustainable modes of transport.
+This is largely associated with the improving air quality and reducing CO2 production by promoting sustainable modes of transport.

 11. CRIME AND DISORDER REDUCTION IMPACT

 11.1 Improvements in walking and cycling should have a positive impact on crime and disorder by increasing footfall, improving the quality of the environment and introducing measures such as improved lighting.